mHassan11/scrapers/README.md

 # scrapers
-repo that contain web crawlers for various websites
+Repo that contain web crawlers for ~~various websites~~ ApkMirror.
+You, probably will need to update since the website structure changed very frequently.